voicera/tester/README.md

     assert.For(t).ThatActual(foo).Equals(true)
     assert.For(t).ThatActual(len(bar)).Equals(0)

-To identify a test case in a table-driven test, optional ID parameters can be specified and will be included in failure messages:
+To identify a test case in a table-driven test, optional parameters can be specified and will be included in failure messages:

 	cases := []struct {